Transactionalism: 21st century applications

-Transactional leadership (LAP)
+Leadership-in-practice (LAP)

-In a new model of organizational management known as "leadership-as-practice" (LAP), Dewey and Bentley's Knowing and the Known categories of action—namely, self-action, inter-action, and trans-action–brings transactionalism into the corporate culture.
+In a new model of organizational management known as "leadership-as-practice" (LAP), Dewey and Bentley's Knowing and the Known categories of action—namely, self-action, inter-action, and trans-action – brings transactionalism into the corporate culture.
 A transactional leadership practice is defined by its "trans-actors" who "enact new and unfolding meanings in on-going trans-actions."
 Actors operating "together-at-once" in a transaction is contrasted with the older model of leadership defined by the practices of actors operating in self-actional or inter-actional way.
 In the former models, often the actors and situations remain unchanged by leadership interventions over time because the actors and situations remain unchanged.

 In leadership-as-practice, Joseph A. Raelin distinguishes between a "practice" that extends and amplifies the meaning of work and its value vs. "practices" that are habitual and sequential activities evoked to simplify everyday routines.
 A transactional approach—leadership-as-practice—focuses attention on "existing entanglements, complexities, processes, [while also] distinguishing problems in order to coordinate roles, acts, and practices within a group or organization."
-Said another way, "trans-action attends to emergent becoming"—a kind of seeing together--"rather than substantive being" among the actors involved.
+Said another way, "trans-action attends to emergent becoming"—a kind of seeing together—"rather than substantive being" among the actors involved.

 Transactional competence

-Modern architects of the philosophy, John Patterson and Kirkland Tibbels, co-founders of Influence Ecology, acquired, edited, and published Phillips' dissertation (as is) in 2013.
-With a foreword written by Tibbels, a hardback and Kindle version was published under the title Transactionalism: An Historical and Interpretive Study (2013).
-The monograph is an account of how human phenomena came to be viewed less as the behavior of static and/or mutually isolated entities, and more as dynamic aspects of events in the process of problem-solving, and thereby becoming or satisfying, the unavoidable and inescapable conditions of human life.
+Modern purveyors of a transational competence can be found in business education Influence Ecology, dba as InfluentialU, co-founded by John Patterson and Kirkland Tibbels.
+They, acquired, edited, and published, as is, Trevor J. Phillips' 1967 dissertation in 2013.
+The foreword is written by Tibbels, in the hardback and Kindle version under same title Transactionalism: An Historical and Interpretive Study.
+The monograph is an account of how human phenomena came to be viewed less as the behavior of static and/or mutually isolated entities, and more as dynamic aspects of events in the process of group problem-solving.